-This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk, and the Group's management of capital.
+This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk.

 Risk Management Framework

 The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
 The Board has established the Audit and Risk Management Committee, which is responsible for developing and monitoring the Group's risk management policies.
 The committee reports regularly to the Board of Directors on its activities.